 However, if you regularly miss repayments and don't pay off debts within the 0%, then it's prudent to limit how many balance transfer cards you have, or consider a debt-consolidation loan.

 These cards are aimed at those who can pay off their balances in full each month - they offer rewards such as Avios points or cashback on your spending.

-Bear in mind that some of the cards that offer the best rewards are premium cards that charge fairly high APR or have a big annual fee, so these cards are only worth adding to your wallet if want, and think you’ll use, the benefits.
+Bear in mind that some of the cards that offer the best rewards are premium cards that charge fairly high APR or have a big annual fee, so these cards are only worth adding to your wallet if you really want, and think you'll use, the benefits.